ko0hi/xmmx/README.md

 ## Update your version with the latest commit

-First run `update.sh` that executes `docker-compose down && docker-compose build`, which may take a while.
+After pulling the latest commit in the main branch, run `update.sh` that just executes `docker-compose down && docker-compose build` inside.

 ```bash
 sh ./update.sh